KosRud/KosRud.github.io/docs/For students (HTML, CSS)/Web page design.md

 #### Reduced contrast

 Having *almost* black text on *almost* white background (or vice versa) can be easier on the eyes, than maximum contrast.
-But don't go overboard, to the point of *gray background with slightly darker gray text*.
+But don't go overboard, to the point of *gray background* with *slightly darker gray* text.

 <p>
     <div class="text-color-demo-container">